CESNET/du-docs/jupyterhub.md

 You can choose to mount any of your homes.
 It is possible to mount only one home to notebook at time. `brno3-cerit` is chosen as default storage.
 In hub, your home is located in `/home/meta/{meta-username}`.

-If you want to mount other home and you already have one notebook existing, you have to wait until it deletes.
-Culling is set to 5h so you have to wait.
+### I've chosen wrong home!
+What now?!

+If you want to mount different home but already have a running notebook, you can stop your current notebook.
+In the top left corner, go to `File &rarr; Hub Control Panel` and click red `Stop My Server`.
+In a couple of seconds, your container hub instance will be deleted and you can again `Start Server` with different home.

+If you chose wrong home name **by mistake** and many errors apeear, you can safely ignore them and wait for 10 minutes.
+The service has a timeout set to 10 minutes and during this time, it is trying to create all necessary resources.
+Due to errors creation won't succeed and after 10 minutes you will see red progress bars with message `Spawn failed: pod/jupyter-[username] did not start in 600 seconds!`.
+At this point, it is sufficient to reload the page and click on `Relaunch server`.

 ## Error handling
 Wrong form input results in _HTTP 500:Internal Server Error_ .

-The most common reasons:
+If you chose to mount MetaCentrum home, the most common reasons are:
 - secret
   - doesn't exist at all/in wrong namespace
   - is spelled badly (misspelled username)

-- custom image name
+In both cases, error can lie in custom image name:
 - has incorrect format - slash or colon at the beginning or end
 - has more than one slash (exactly one has to exist to differentiate between repo and image name _repo/imagename_)
 - has more than one colon (zero on one are possible - to separate imagename and tag if provided)
 - generally has to be in form either *repo/imagename* or *repo/imagename:tag*

 If you exeprience error while spawning, clicking on small arrow `Event log` provides more information.
 The most common:
 - `TimeoutError("Server at http://10.42.3.77:8888/user/{username}/ didn't respond in 30 seconds")> after timeout` - specified image is too large and didn't get pulled in 10 minuts - contact us
+- `output: "{username}@storage-{storage}.metacentrum.cz:/home/{username}: Not a directory` - contact us

+If you experience error`output: "read: Connection reset by peer` while spawning you have probably chose to mount MetaCentrum home but some of these might have not been performed:
-- `output: "read: Connection reset by peer` - secret exists but you haven't copied `id_rsa.pub` to remote location.
+  - secret exists but you haven't copied `id_rsa.pub` to remote location.
 See point 4 in _Create Kuberentes resources_.
-  - if you've certainly done this *before* spawning notebook, contact us
+  - if you've certainly copied `id_rsa.pub` *before* spawning notebook, contact us
-  - if you've done this only when error appeared, wait for a minute.
+  - if you've copied `id_rsa.pub` only when error appeared, wait for a minute.
 If you experience red progress bar and , wait a minute and refresh the page.
 You will be presented with new form.
-- `output: "{username}@storage-{storage}.metacentrum.cz:/home/{username}: Not a directory` - contact us

 ## Feature requests
 Any tips for features or new notebook types are welcomed in RT.